Installation

 (here using commandsu

-- At first run this will generate TLS server key and signed CSR file and stops with a message where to find the CSR files on your local ansible controller.
+- At first run this will generate TLS server key and signed CSR file and stops with a message where to find the CSR files on your local Ansible control node (e.g. admin workstation).

 -